gaufqwi/naqttool/README.md

 TAGS: rivers
 ---
 *TERM: North Sea
-*PROMPT: The Rhine then flows north and joins with the Meuse and Scheldt to enter the what seas at a delta in the Netherlands?
+*PROMPT: The Rhine then flows north and joins with the Meuse and Scheldt to enter the what sea at a delta in the Netherlands?
 EXTRA:
 TAGS: rivers,seas
 ---